 1 x 2 hour seminar per week, 2 x 2 hour studios per week.
 All students are required to attend and participate in project-based activities for this unit at scheduled sessions during the trimester.

 |Scheduled learning activities - online||

 Online independent and collaborative learning including 2 x 2 hour studios per week.
 Students are required to attend and participate in project oriented design-based learning activities at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.

 Student Equipment Purchases

-Learning experiences and assessment activities in this unit require that students have access to specific computing mechatronics components/equipment, such as an Arduino Mega 2560, 2WD car/robot chassis kit, battery box, sensors.
-Students may be required to purchase additional components (e.g. motors, drivers, battery, battery charger, materials, etc) depending on their chosen team product demonstration.
+Learning experiences and assessment activities in this unit require that students have access to specific mechatronics components/equipment, in particular a recommended microcontroller (details to be provided via the unit site).
+Students will be required to purchase additional components (e.g. motors, motor drivers, battery, battery charger, fuses, wires, materials, etc) depending on their chosen team product demonstration.
 The expected cost of this equipment for this unit is $70-$100.
-These components will also be usable in subsequent units.
+Some of these components will also be usable in subsequent units.

-The project will aim to reflect a real-world engineering project environment, and therefore students will also be required to demonstrate and develop skills relating to professional communication, teamwork, ethics, standards, OHS and management.
-Students will communicate their design process, considerations and trade-offs and outcomes in a variety of forms, including written assessments tasks, group presentations and physical and virtual prototypes.
+The project will aim to reflect a real-world engineering project environment, and therefore students will also be required to demonstrate and develop skills relating to professional communication, teamwork, standards, OHS and project management.
+Students will communicate their design process, considerations and trade-offs and outcomes in a variety of forms, including written assessments tasks, group presentations, physical and virtual prototypes and engineering drawings.

-To be eligible to obtain a pass in this unit, students must achieve a minimum of 50% in each of the team project gateway presentation and individual project gateway report assessment tasks.
+To be eligible to obtain a pass in this unit, students must achieve a minimum of 50% in the design review presentation assessment task.